Canada (2015- )

 Needed disability services and palliative care not provided

-In 2021 there were 201 cases in which palliative care was NOT accessible if needed (up from 126 cases in 2020 – an increase of 60%) and 537 cases where disability support services were needed but NOT received (up from 332 in 2020 – an increase of 62%).
-This includes 12 of the 219 people whose deaths were “not reasonably foreseeable”.
+In 2022 there were 568 cases where disability support services were needed but NOT received (up from 332 in 2020 – an increase of 71%).
+In 2021 this included 12 of the 219 people whose deaths were “not reasonably foreseeable”.

 Denied assisted living but offered assisted suicide